ADBond/bga-calypso/README.md

   * e.g. black + brewer #1b9e77, #d95f02, #7570b3, or something sim. for default colours
   * want to think about how to nicely signify teams - see e.g. Phat for nice approach

+### Other UI

+* throw an exception if non-active player clicks on card, rather than silently failing?

 ### Meta

 * anything to adjust in gameinfos - particularly revise description & and tags, and durations